DavidAnson/markdownlint/doc/Rules.md

 ````

 The configured list style can be a specific symbol to use (backtick, tilde), or
-can require that users be consistent within the document.
+can require that usage be consistent within the document.

 Rationale: Consistent formatting makes it easier to understand a document.